 Boston Personal Injury Lawyers

 Countless individuals suffer severe injuries resulting from slip-and-fall accidents on snow and ice.
 Recent changes in Massachusetts law have increased the responsibility for those whose negligent conduct causes these accidents.
 Property owners are the most common group who are held responsible for removing snow and ice for keeping their property reasonably safe during the winter.

-The property owner of the premises on which you fell must use reasonable care to prevent dangerous walking conditions caused by snow and ice.
 Even if a third party moved the snow, the property owner may still be liable for the injuries you sustain from falling.
 The person held liable in snow and ice cases may be the property owner or homeowner, a private company, or a property manager.

 After any kind of accident, it is important to receive appropriate medical care.
 Injuries resulting from slip and fall accidents on snow and ice can be unexpectedly severe and may consist of fractures, spinal cord injuries, or brain injuries.
 These injuries may not be noticeable right away so it is imperative to consult a medical professional soon after your accident.

 If possible, it is beneficial to take photographs of the place where you fell as soon after the fall as possible.
 If you are unable to do so, it is beneficial to ask a family member or friend to visit the premises where you fell to gather similar photographic evidence.
 Photographs are often the deciding factors in proving a slip-and-fall case.

 To best protect your rights, it is important to contact a personal injury lawyer who is experienced in dealing with snow and ice accidents in Massachusetts.